Attumm/meesee/README.md

 ## Example Usage

 Let's use Python to make writing workers and producers more fun.
-Here's a simple example demonstrating how to use Meesee the pythonic way.
+Here's a simple [examples](https://github.com/Attumm/meesee/tree/main/examples/example_decorator_magic_simple.py) demonstrating how to use Meesee the pythonic way.

 ```python
 from meesee import Meesee